mahouboy23/IB-notes/Prompt and object.md

-the prompt : What are the implications of having, or not having, knowledge? the knowledge claim : "Access to sensitive information alters public perception and can influence political strategies and outcomes."
+the prompt : What are the implications of having, or not having, knowledge? the knowledge claim : "Democratizing access to information accelerates cultural and intellectual advancements, shaping modern society."

-Know i want you to write the second object in 300-310 words.
+Know i want you to write the third object in 300-310 words.
 ONLY USE INFO FROM REFERENCES, since i have to put where i found the info only use stuff in the references for information, if you want to add other stuff that is not in references state at the end where you found!!!!
 For writing the object follow this structure below but also the video (transcript).
 Everything is explained in more detailed in the video (transcript) so use also that but here is the structure of a object Structure :
 Part 1 or paragraph 1: (not to long) "not in any specific order"